The ELBO of Variational Autoencoders Converges to a Sum of Three Entropies: INTRODUCTION

-The derived results are based on exploiting properties of the variational bound (\ref{EqnELBO}) at stationary points, i.e., to those points in parameter space where the variational bound reaches an extremum (local optima, saddle points and global optima).
-Throughout the paper, we refer with `at convergence' to such stationary points but we remark that VAE parameters will in practice only reach the vicinity of stationary points (due to finite learning times and stochasticity; we elaborate in Appendix~D).
+The results we will derive are exploiting properties of the ELBO (\cref{EqnELBO}) at stationary points, i.e., of those points in parameter space where the ELBO reaches an extremum (local or global optima) or a saddle point.
+As a consequence, the presented results are applicable, e.g., for gradient-based optimization techniques.
+Throughout the paper, we refer with `at convergence' to the stationary points but we remark that VAE parameters will in practice only reach the vicinity of these points (due to finite learning rates and stochasticity; we elaborate on this in \cref{app:Experiments}).

-For VAE--1, the final result is sufficiently concise to be stated here initially (before we discuss its derivation, related work, and more general VAEs later on).
-The result states that at all stationary points of the variational lower bound (\ref{EqnELBO}) of VAE--1 it applies:
+For VAE--1 as defined above, the final result is sufficiently concise to be stated here initially (before we discuss its derivation, related work, and more general VAEs later on): At all stationary points of the ELBO (\cref{EqnELBO}) we have

-where $\HH[p(\cdot)]$ denotes the entropy of a distribution $p(\cdot)$.
-At convergence, the bound is according to (\ref{EqnThreeEntropiesIntro}) given by the entropies of prior, decoder and encoder distribution.
-As such, it only depends on the variance parameters of the encoder and decoder and not on any parameters of the distribution means.
-The second line (\ref{EqnThreeEntropiesIntroExp}) makes this dependence explicit (and note that the second term results from substracting the prior entropy from the average entropy of the variational distributions).

-Considering Eqn.\,\ref{EqnThreeEntropiesIntroExp}, we remark that the expression does not contain any approximations of any integrals.
-Using just the data points and the learned parameters, the bound can at convergence be computed exactly.
-We remark that the closed-form variational bound (\ref{EqnThreeEntropiesIntroExp}) does {\em not} replace the original bound as a learning objective, of course (i.e., it can not be used analogously to Eqn.\,\ref{EqnFF} or \ref{EqnELBO} for learning).
-Importantly, however, Eqn.\,\ref{EqnThreeEntropiesIntroExp} (and the generalizations we later discuss) implies that during learning the variational bound {\em has to} convergence to a sum of three entropies.
+No other parameters are required to compute the bound, and in particular no knowledge about (or passes through) the decoder DNN is needed.
+Considering \cref{EqnThreeEntropiesIntroExp}, we also remark that the expression does not contain any approximations of any integrals.
+Using just the data and the learned parameters, the ELBO can at convergence be computed exactly.
+We stress that the closed-form expression (\cref{EqnThreeEntropiesIntroExp}) does {\em not} replace the original bound as a learning objective (i.e., it can not be used analogously to \cref{EqnELBO} for parameter optimization).
+Importantly, however, \cref{EqnThreeEntropiesIntro} (and later discussed generalizations) implies that during learning the ELBO converges to a sum of three entropies.